Much like any saw blade, table saw blades will require sharpening. And sharpening a blade on a table saw vs a miter saw

 But, if you’re not interested in the latter and want to learn how to sharpen a table saw blade, we’ve got you covered.
 We’ll give you the straightforward simple version, so you can DIY a complete table saw blade upgrade without breaking the bank.
 Let’s get to it.

-How to Tell Your Blade Will Need Sharpening.
+How to Tell Your Table Saw Blade Needs Sharpening?

 The first dead giveaway of a blunt blade showcasing the immediate need for you to sharpen your table saw blade is by looking at the finished cut.